coverclock/com-diag-hayloft/README.md

 The Desperado log levels are mapped to the appropriate log levels in the underlying logging mechanism.
 For example, SYSLOG has eight log levels.

+    COM_DIAG_HAYLOFT_UNITTEST_NOLIMIT
+    COM_DIAG_HAYLOFT_UNITTEST_LIMIT
+    COM_DIAG_HAYLOFT_UNITTEST_NOTIMEOUT
+    COM_DIAG_HAYLOFT_UNITTEST_TIMEOUT

+These environmental variables can be used with the unit test suite to place a timeout (in milliseconds) for servicing each individual Bucket or Object request, and a limit (in iterations) for serving multiple Bucket or Object requests.
+Defining the NOLIMIT and NOTIMEOUT environmental variables (regardless of value) uses the maximum possible values.

+    COM_DIAG_HAYLOFT_DEBUG

+Enables debug mode in the Hayloft framework and in the unit test suite.
+Several Hayloft functions alter their behavior if this environmental variable is defined (regardless of value).
+For example, HTTP is used as the default protocol instead of HTTPS.

     COM_DIAG_HAYLOFT_LIBS3_CURL_PROXY